likid0/argocd-odf/README.md

 odf/values.yaml
 ```

+3. Commit your variable modifications to your forked repository.

-Then login into your OCP cluster with a cluster-admin account
+4. Then login into your OCP cluster with a cluster-admin account

 ```
 $ oc login  https://host:6443 -u XXX  -p XX
 ```

-Run the setup script to start the deployment, ArgoCD will get bootstraped and ODF Deployed.
+5. Run the setup script to start the deployment, ArgoCD will get bootstraped and ODF Deployed.

 ```
 $ bash setup.sh